srtoxyc/png-direct/README.md

 # PNG Direct

-PNG Direct is a modern and useful ficticial bank to manage Bizum operations.
+PNG Direct is a modern and useful fictional bank to manage Bizum operations.